GDPR Requirements UK

 8. Taking certain key steps to mitigate against the potential impact of an ICO audit.

-If you would like to further discuss any of the information detailed above, please contact Stuart Smith, from our Corporate & Commercial department on 01892 701266 or at email@example.com.
+If you would like to further discuss any of the information detailed above with our team of GDPR lawyers, please contact Joanne Gallagher, Head of Corporate & Commercial on 01322 623708 or at email@example.com.